 “We therefore strongly advise all parties to document their trick-or-treat activities for their own protection.
 A smartphone with 1080p video and good sound recording capabilities is recommended.”

-Costumes that naturally incorporate video technology are also suggested a clever solution to this problem.
+Costumes that naturally incorporate video technology are recommended as a clever solution to this problem.
 Children can dress up as police officers wearing functional body cams, for example, or as new wave French film directors if a black beret is available.

 “This document also mandates the minimum level of candy to hand out, relieving adults of much needed stress when deciding how much to buy.
 Of course you must have some extra in case numbers are greater than expected.
-You can always give more, but there is no legal compulsion to do so.
-There is also a special exemption for dentists who are not obligated to give out candy.
-Anyone else giving non-candy treats must file a conscientious objection with the City first, and may be asked to provide evidence that is it rooted in their deeply held beliefs, and not just because they are a meanie.”
+You can always give more, but there is no legal compulsion to do so.”

 Another issue that is finally addressed are the hours during which the trick or treat arrangement is valid.
 They have traditionally been from 5:30 to 7:30 p.m. in recent years, though without the proper legal definitions needed to avoid disputes.